 Illnesses and injuries are sometimes unexpected, striking at inconvenient moments.
-When you’re seeking immediate care for yourself or your loved ones, you’re likely to visit an emergency room or an urgent care facility.
-In cases of non-emergencies, you might elect to visit an urgent care facility for immediate care since getting an appointment with your regular physician can take several days.
+When you’re seeking immediate help for yourself or your loved ones, you’re likely to visit an emergency room or an urgent care facility.
+In cases of non-emergencies, you might elect to visit an urgent care facility for immediate help.
+Considering getting an appointment with your regular physician can take several days.
 By planning ahead, you can help avoid mistakes that can cost you extra time and money to get treatment.

 #1: Forgetting Important Information

 Most healthcare providers will ask you to provide identification and proof of medical insurance before providing treatment.
 Make sure to bring yours with you.
 You should also know if your insurance plan allows for urgent care coverage, and which urgent care clinics near you accept it.
-Being prepared and knowledgeable about your insurance information can help you avoid being hit by an unexpected bill later.
+If you prepare yourself about your insurance information beforehand, it can help you avoid an unexpected bill later.

 #2: Avoiding Clinics Without MDs

 It’s a common misconception that a medical doctor (MD) is the only person that can treat you.
-In reality, nurse practitioners and physician assistants at urgent care centers are highly knowledgeable and can offer great treatment, diagnosis, and care.
+In reality, nurse practitioners and physician assistants at urgent care centers are highly knowledgeable.
+And they can offer great treatment, diagnosis, and care.
 That said, at virtually every UrgentMED location, you can count on being seen and examined by a medical doctor, rather than a physician’s assistant or nurse practitioner like you would at other medical clinics.

 #3: Not Knowing the Difference Between the ER and Urgent Care